relloarmando/docker-django/readme.md

 ### git clone https://github.com/relloarmando/docker-django.git

 ## For Windows 10 or 11:
-install wsl VERSION 2, then proceed to install Linux distro (1) _This was tested on Windows 11 and wsl-2 Ubuntu_
+install wsl VERSION 2, then proceed to install Linux distro (ref.
+1) _This was tested on Windows 11 and wsl-2 Ubuntu_

 windows terminal command to check your current version of wsl